MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 # App screenshots, images, and trailers

 You can select the [screenshots](#screenshots), [logos](#store-logos), and other art assets (such as [trailers](#trailers) and [promotional images](##additional-art-assets) to include in your app's Store listing.
 Some of these are required, and some are optional.
 Keep in mind that your images are one of the main ways in which you represent your app.
 Well-designed images can be a big help in making your app appeal to customers.

-> [!IMPORTANT]
-> This topic has been updated to reflect the latest functionality, which we are in the process of rolling out to all developer accounts.
-You may not see all of the options described here until we complete this rollout.

 During the [app submission process](app-submissions.md), you provide your art assets in the [Store listings](create-app-store-listings.md) step.
 These images are used to help display your app in the Store.
 Note that the way images are used in the Store, on the customer's Start screen may vary, depending on the customer's operating system and other factors.